 - Lake Erie Ecosystem Priority to Reduce Phosphorus Loads and Algal Blooms

 - Assessment of Progress Toward Restoring the Great Lakes

 - Strengthening the Capacity to Deliver Great Lakes Science and Information

 - Public Engagement and Education

-The IJC has convened a major public meeting in the Great Lakes Basin every other year to present up-to-date science and hear from the public on Great Lakes water quality challenges.
-Attended by thousands of citizens, the meetings have contributed important information and data to the Commission’s biennial Great Lakes water quality reports.
+The Canadian and U.S. governments with the IJC convened a major public meeting in the Great Lakes Basin every other year to present up-to-date science and hear from the public on Great Lakes water quality challenges.
+Attended by thousands of citizens, the meetings have contributed important information and data to the IJC’s biennial Great Lakes water quality reports.